WenrongWei2000/WenrongWei2000.github.io/_publications/2015-10-01-paper-title-number-3.md

 </div>
 <div class='paper-box-text' markdown="1">

-Then, we determine the reserved output in **Key Step 3** based on the interval prediction results we obtained.
+Then, in **Key Step 3**, we determine the reserved power of energy storage  based on the interval prediction results we obtained.

 **Key Step 2: Establish market bidding model for wind farm equipped with Storage**

-Referring to the PJM market rules in the United States, we developed a revenue and cost model for wind farm (equipped with energy storage).
-The specific functions are provided in Equations (1) to (6) in this paper.
+Referring to the PJM market rules in the United States, we developed a benefit and cost model for wind farm (equipped with energy storage).
+The specific functions are presented in Equations (1) to (6) in this paper.

+Subsequently, we developed the bidding model based on the benefit and cost analysis.
+The relevant functions are presented in Equations (7) to (21) in this paper.

 Additionally, the time framework for market bidding is illustrated in the figure below.
+By combining the time framework with the bidding model, a multi-time scale market participation strategy for wind farm equipped with energy storage is proposed in **Key Step 3**.

 <div class='paper-box'>
   <div class='paper-box-image'>